rosbit/duktape-bridge/README.md

 ### Lua vs. Dutakpe

  - Duktape borrows a lot from Lua conceptually.
-The usage of Duktape API is same as that of Lua.
+The usage of Duktape API is very similar to that of Lua.
  - The difference of Lua and Duktape is the embedding language: Duketape engine supports JavaScript, which is now very popular.